 NZ's Biggest Marlin

-The Gisborne angler [Alain Jorion] took over seven hours to subdue the big black on 37kg stand-up tackle from his own 6.8metre Sea Ranger trailerboat, Freedom, during the Gisborne-Tatapouri Sport Fishing Club’s annual Marlin-Tuna Classic.
+The Gisborne angler [Alain Jorion] took over seven hours to subdue the big [473.2kg] black marlin on 37kg stand-up tackle from his own 6.8 metre Sea Ranger trailerboat, Freedom, during the Gisborne-Tatapouri Sport Fishing Club’s annual Marlin-Tuna Classic.

-Not only did it take out the top money, but the fish is also a New Zealand Big Game Fishing Council all-tackle record claim.
+Not only did it take out the top money, but the fish is also New Zealand's Big Game Fishing Council all-tackle record holder.
 No angler has caught a bigger marlin in New Zealand.
 Jorion’s fish eclipses Whakatane angler Don Hague’s all-tackle black marlin mark of 444.0kg caught on 60kg tackle in April, 1978.
 It also comfortably beats the best blue marlin effort to date, R Greig’s 461.31kg fish landed in the March of 1968, also on 60kg tackle.

 But of more importance to the angler, the black marlin completed a ‘grand slam’ of billfish, with Jorion having now caught all of the billfish species – striped, blue and black marlin, shortbill spearfish, broadbill and sailfish.
 All but the sailfish have been caught in New Zealand waters out of the angler’s own boat, and his blue marlin, a solo effort of 235.2kg on 24kg tackle, resulted in the Old Man and the Sea Award.